-In the course of the first hearing, the judge evaluates the grounds of the appeal.
-Should the appeal, on a prima facie basis, not have a reasonable probability of being admitted, it will be declared inadmissible.
-In this case, the first-instance decision may be challenged before the Supreme Court only for matters of law (lack of jurisdiction, lack of motivation or insufficient or contradictory motivation, violation or wrong application of law).
-To the contrary, factual circumstances established at the appeal stage are final.
+During the first hearing, the judge evaluates the grounds of the appeal.
+Should the appeal, on a prima facie basis, not have a reasonable probability of being admitted, it will be declared inadmissible; this possibility is excluded for civil trials in which the participation of a public prosecutor is mandatory and if the appealed judgment was issued as a result of a summary cognition procedure.
+In this case, the first-instance decision may be challenged before the Supreme Court only for matters of law (reasons pertaining to lack of jurisdiction or competence, violation or wrong application of the law, nullity of the judgment or the procedure); however, if the inadmissibility is based on the same factual reasons that supported the first-instance judgment, factual circumstances established at the appeal stage are final.